-Events also move up and down a league table of importance with some indicators gradually increasing in importance while others fade over time.
-To some extent, this will be cyclical with certain indicators more useful in times of strong growth while others are important in a recession.
+Events also move up and down a league table of importance, with some indicators gradually increasing while others fading over time.
+To some extent, this will be cyclical, with certain indicators more useful in times of strong growth while others are important in a recession.

 Forward versus backwards-looking